Steven Hart

 • Articles

-…it became possible to unify disparate content into a coherent structure that supports querying, comparison, and pattern detection.
+It therefore became possible to unify unstructured content by relevant connections, in a way that supported querying, comparison, and pattern detection.

 What the graph unlocks for customers